xmikazz/cohort_analysis_sql/README.md

 Monthly SQL pipeline that identifies which seller shops churned (went from active to inactive) month-over-month on Shopee's platform-fulfillment program.

-Built as part of my BI work on Shopee's SCommerce team, where this kind of visibility didn't exist yet.
-Leadership had no systematic way to see which sellers were dropping off the platform, or when.
+Built as part of my BI work on Shopee's SCommerce team.
+Leadership wanted to know which sellers were dropping off the platform or when.

 **Note:** table names, schema names, and the region code have been redacted/genericized to remove anything specific to Shopee's internal systems.
 The query logic itself is unchanged.